benawad/destiny/README.md

 npx destiny -w "src/**/*.*"
 ```

+## Documentation

+You can find the [full documentation at this url](https://github.com/benawad/destiny/wiki).

 ## This tool might be useless

 It might be better to just name your folders.